Sh1r0Yaksha/Prediction-of-Pokemon-Fights/README.md

  This folder contains the source code for the machine learning model.
 The source code is written in Python and includes modules for data preprocessing, feature engineering and model selection.

  ### `src/main.py`
- This is the main file, running it will run the training model and return the results in a csv file. **STILL IN DEVELOPMENT**
+ This is the main file, running it will run the training model and return the results in a csv file '`data\result.csv`'.

 ### `src/preprocessing_and_feature_sel.py`
 This file contains the source code used for preprocessing the data which includes *one hot encoding* the features 'Type 1' and 'Type 2', removing the unncessary features - Pokemon Name, Type 1 and Type 2 after one hot encoding, generation and legendary, and returns it in the form of a csv file '`data\preprocessed.csv`'.

 ### `src/training.py`
-This file contains the source code used for training the data using various models. **STILL IN DEVELOPMENT**
+This file contains the source code used for training the data using various models.
+The models used are -
+* Decision Tree Classifier
+* Logistic Regression
+* Random Forest Classifier
+* k-Nearest Neighbours algorithm

+  Out of these, Random Forest classifier is used for testing data after some parameter tuning due to having the maximum accuracy and f-1 score among these.

 ##  `requirements.txt`
 This file contains the list of Python packages required to run the model.